OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![](kubernetes-nginx-services.png)

-We're now ready to connect to the Httpd application through the Ingress Controllers instead of through their own network load balancers.
+We're now ready to connect to the HTTPD application through the Ingress Controllers instead of through their own network load balancers.

 ## Configuring Ingress

-Back in the Httpd Container Deployment step, we need to change the `Service Type` from `Load balancer` to `Cluster IP`.
-This is because an Ingress Controller resource can direct traffic to the Httpd Service resource internally.
-There is no longer a need for the Httpd Service resource to be publically accessible, and a Cluster IP Service resource provides everything we need.
+Back in the HTTPD Container Deployment step, we need to change the `Service Type` from `Load balancer` to `Cluster IP`.
+This is because an Ingress Controller resource can direct traffic to the HTTPD Service resource internally.
+There is no longer a need for the HTTPD Service resource to be publicly accessible, and a Cluster IP Service resource provides everything we need.

 ![](kubernetes-service-clusterip.png)